 McColl Dissertation Year Fellowship

 Fellowships begin at the start of the fall semester and continue through the last day of the spring semester.
 Recipients are expected to devote their full efforts to the completion of the dissertation, and are not permitted any other form of employment while holding the fellowship.
-Fellows will participate in our graduate student “Southern Research Circle” and will present their research in our “Tell About the South” discussion series.
+Fellows will participate in campus discussions and present their research.
 Recipients may not defer the McColl Fellowship or receive its stipend simultaneously with any other major source of competitive funding.

 Applicants should submit a single electronic copy (as a merged PDF file) of the following to email@example.com:

-Under separate cover, your faculty advisor should submit a letter via mail, campus mail, or email that
+Under separate cover, your faculty advisor should email a letter to firstname.lastname@example.org that

 Please contact the Center at 919-962-5665 with any questions.
 Our preferred email address is listed above, and our mailing address is 410 E. Franklin Street, CB#9127, Chapel Hill, NC 27599-9127.